HaiiyahImKent/movie-recommendation-using-tree/md/DOCUMENTATION.md

 ## Executive Summary

 **CinePath** is a sophisticated movie recommendation system that combines three fundamental data structures—**Binary Decision Tree**, **Queue**, and **Stack**—to deliver fast, intelligent recommendations in under a millisecond.
-Users answer 7-12 yes/no questions, receive 50 personalized movie recommendations, and can replay previous sessions with perfect fidelity.
+Users answer 7-12 yes/no questions, receive 50 personalized movie recommendations each sessions, and can replay previous sessions with perfect fidelity.

 ---